 The current Use Permit and this modification authorize the environmentally superior Modified Alternative Two/Contracted Sales Only) to allow a 20-year mining permit with an annual production limit of 570,000 cubic yards per year, and a Reclamation Plan to return the 70 acre mining area to a natural condition with native soil and vegetation suitable for agriculture and open space.
 The Modified Alternative 2 haul route, as further modified by this Use Permit modification would improve Roblar Road from the proposed quarry entrance shown for the proposed Project (Draft SEIR Figure 2-2) westward to the point where the Alternative 2 haul road turns overland off Roblar Road onto Access Road 2.
-Instead of the originally approved road section of two 12-foot travel lanes and two 6-foot wide paved shoulders with 2 feet of rock backing, the modified proposal, as mitigated, includes two 11-foot wide travel lanes and two 4-foot wide paved shoulders with 1-foot of rock backing.
+Instead of the originally approved road section of 12-6-2, the modified proposal, as mitigated, includes a 12-5-1 design on the project site and an 11-4-1 design along the remainder of the Roblar Road haul route.